Suqian Jiangsu, China Travel Guide

 The city's main venue for performing arts, hosting Chinese opera, concerts, and dance.
 Schedules cater to local audiences.

-Might host occasional art exhibitions featuring local artists or traditional Chinese art forms.
+Might host occasional art exhibitions featuring local artists or customary Chinese art forms.
 Check local listings.

 Suqian Museum and Yanghe Wine Culture Museum may feature temporary special exhibits throughout the year.
 Look at official websites.